 - Up until a few days ago, there were few signs of autumn.
 During our walks in the park, Simone and I joked about someone randomly throwing leaves around to make us think the season was changing — in pure The Truman Show fashion.
 Now it feels like everything changed overnight.

 - My language studies on Duolingo are going well.
 I feel the benefits of setting a routine and sticking to it.
 The next step is trying to apply the same technique to other aspects of my day - like reading, drawing, and studying.
 To do so I'm using an app called Forest.

 - Abby Covert's book How to make sense of any mess is putting things into perspective for me.
 Not just about information technology, but also my life and goals in general.
-I'm going to write about it as soon as I finish it.

 - Temperatures are dropping, so yesterday we set the radiator in our room to